Archetypum/tum-python/SECURITY.md

 ## Recommendations on tum-python usage

-Be careful while using tum-python, it always work with root privileges, and we are not responsible for all your actions.
+Be careful while using tum-python, it always works with root privileges, and we are not responsible for all your actions.

 DO NOT CHANGE anything in the code unless you know what you are doing.